SB 56: Tax Exemption for Diapers and Incontinence Products

 Tax Exemption for Diapers and Incontinence Products; Exempting from the sales and use tax the sale for human use of diapers, incontinence undergarments, incontinence pads, or incontinence liners, etc.

-Last Action: 11/7/2017 Senate - Now in Appropriations Subcommittee on Finance and Tax
+Last Action: 3/10/2018 Senate - Died in Appropriations Subcommittee on Finance and Tax

 Bill Text: Web Page | PDF